← Guides

 80% fermentable sugar

-Produced only in a narrow window each spring from Ogeechee Tupelo trees in Florida and Georgia.
+A US mead produced only in a narrow window each spring from Ogeechee Tupelo trees in Florida and Georgia.
 Its F:G ratio (typically 1.54) is second only to acacia among commonly available varieties.
 Buttery, complex flavour with jasmine and cinnamon notes.
-Extremely expensive — treat it accordingly.
-Fructophilic yeast is non-negotiable.
+It is pretty expensive and very sweet on the tongue, both factors that suggest a value in selective backsweetening.
+Use a fructophilic yeast to prevent stalling.

 Use in calculator →